osilander/bonito_benchmarks/README.md

 errors, especially in the case of `raven`.

 Finally, it looks like the `raven` assembly, basecalled wqith `bonito`, and polished with `medaka` is the winning method, at least for this data and this organism.

+A last and important note here (if you have read this far) is that I am not positive that the 10.3 data is from a clone that is identical to the MG1655 reference sequence from Genbank (looking at you *Rasmus*).
+For the 9.4 data, I am comparing to a ground truth reference (our lab strains, which in fact differs from the Genbank reference by about 7 SNPs).

 ![beeswarm_K12](figures/quals_beeswarm_10.3_medaka_500Kbp.png)